GrafiteInc/Docs/markdown/utilities/form_maker.md

 `$hasFiles` enables the file submission of the form.

 `$buttons` enables you to customize the button values for submit and cancel

+`$buttonClasses` enables you to customize the button class values for submit, cancel, and delete which can also be done in the config as form default

 With the `delete()` form you can also add the confirmation method like so: